jhammarstedt/katacoda-scenarios/ghactionDemo/step1.md

 10. Use the copied personal access token and push
     * ``` git push -u personal```{{execute}}
     * enter your username and then paste in your access token as password
+        * note that the password will not be visible when you paste it

 So finally everything is set up and we're ready, let's get into the fun stuff!🎈